dededed6/BetterDiscordPlugins/Plugins/CleanUrls/README.md

 ## Features

-- Automatic tracking parameter removal
+- Clean outgoing message URLs before sending
+- Clean incoming message URLs in received messages
+- Clean URLs from link clicks
-- Support for Google, Amazon, Facebook, and more
+- Support for Google, Amazon, Facebook, and thousands of other sites
-- Daily rules update
-- Message and link click filtering

-## Installation

-Download the plugin and place it in your BetterDiscord plugins folder.